Asian Banking School Logo

 Dr Mark Sprevak

-Mark Sprevak is a Senior Lecturer in Philosophy at the School of Philosophy, Psychology and Language Sciences at the University of Edinburgh.
+Dr Mark Sprevak is Senior Lecturer in Philosophy at the School of Philosophy, Psychology and Language Sciences at the University of Edinburgh.
 His primary research interests are in philosophy of mind, philosophy of science, and artificial intelligence.
 He has published on the foundations of computational models of human cognition, distributed cognition, as well as on the history of computational models.

 Dr Tong Wang

-Senior Lecturer in Business Economics, UEBS
+Senior Lecturer in Business Economics, University of Edinburgh Business School

 Val Smith